PedroGFerreira/TeachingNotebooks/README.md

 - **decision_tree.py**: create a simple decision tree model for a classifier to predict the "cut" of the diamond: "Fair", "Good", "Very Good", "Ideal", "Premium".

+- **Auto.ipynb**: notebook to explore the dataset, visualize the data and build simple predictive models to predict origin of the car: european, USA, or Asian.

 # Data